 The S6 MaxV is no different in this area as it will pick up wet spills and dried up stains.

-Realize that this robot won’t be able to mop up massive liquid spills because the pad is small.
+Realize that this robot won’t be able to mop up massive liquid spills because the pad is small and there’s a risk of water trickling through electronic components.

 Can I use the mop exclusively?